cpanse/recmap/README.md

 ```

 Run the recmap shiny demonstration as a stand-alone application
-using Linux and Apple systems use the `Terminal` application add the following
+using Linux and macOS systems use the `Terminal` application add the following
 code to your alias file, e.g., `$HOME/.bashrc`

 ```